saikarna913/Compilers/README.md

 ---

 ### Data Types
-The language supports a minimal yet expressive set of built-in data types, extensible via user-defined types (a DESIRABLE feature).
+The language supports a minimal yet expressive set of built-in data types.

 #### Primitive Data Types
 - **Numbers**: Integers or floating-point values in decimal notation.